labex-labs/open-source-labs/python/python-mastery/lab-ex4-4-customizing-attribute-access/en/step2.md

 ## How the Proxy Works

-The `ReadonlyProxy` class uses two special methods:
+The `ReadonlyProxy` class uses two special methods to achieve its read - only functionality:

-1. `__getattr__(self, name)`: This method is called when an attribute lookup fails (i.e., the attribute isn't found through normal means).
-Our implementation forwards these lookups to the wrapped object using `getattr()`.
+1. `__getattr__(self, name)`: This method is called when Python can't find an attribute in the normal way.
+In our `ReadonlyProxy` class, we use the `getattr()` function to pass the attribute access request to the wrapped object.
+So, when you try to access an attribute of the proxy, it will actually get the attribute from the wrapped object.

-2. `__setattr__(self, name, value)`: This method is called when an attribute assignment is attempted.
-Our implementation raises an `AttributeError` to prevent any modifications.
+2. `__setattr__(self, name, value)`: This method is called when you try to assign a value to an attribute.
+In our implementation, we raise an `AttributeError` to stop any changes from being made to the proxy's attributes.

-3. We directly modify `self.__dict__` in the `__init__` method to store the wrapped object, which avoids triggering our own `__setattr__` method.
+3. In the `__init__` method, we directly modify `self.__dict__` to store the wrapped object.
+This is important because if we used the normal way to assign the object, it would call the `__setattr__` method, which would raise an error.

-This proxy pattern allows us to add a read-only layer around any existing object without modifying its class.
-The proxy object exhibits all the behaviors of the wrapped object (methods, properties, etc.) but prevents modifications.
+This proxy pattern allows us to add a read - only layer around any existing object without changing its original class.
+The proxy object acts just like the wrapped object, but it won't let you make any modifications.